zhaime/zoehaime/content/publication/Recruitment to a trial of antipsychotic reduction: impact of an acceptability study/index.md

 ---
-title: "Personality traits and night eating syndrome in women with bulimia nervosa and binge eating disorder [Open Access]"
+title: "Recruitment to a trial of antipsychotic reduction: impact of an acceptability study [Open Access]"
 authors:
 - Georgie Ramsay
 - admin